-Every time you apply for credit, the lender will run a hard check on your credit report.
-If you can qualify for a lower interest rate or you want to lower your payment with a longer loan term, it might be worth the small ding to your credit.
+Every time you apply for credit to refinance a car loan, the lenders will run a hard check on your credit report.
+If you can qualify for lower interest rates or you want to lower your monthly payments with a longer loan term, it might be worth the small ding to your credit.

 Refinancing multiple times in a short period, however, can multiply the negative impact on your credit report and it can take longer to rebound.
 Remember hard inquiries stay on your credit report for 24 months.

 So, if you’re looking to borrow again in the future, lenders might see the multiple credit inquiries and view you as too risky.

 How long should I wait to refinance my car?

 Wait at least 60-90 days from getting your original car loan to refinance.
 It typically takes this long for the title on your vehicle to transfer properly, a process you need to be complete before any lender will consider your application.
 This will also give you time to check credit scores and work to improve them if needed.
 Typically, refinancing your auto loan will only save you money if you have a good to excellent credit score since lenders reserve the best rates for borrowers with great credit.